Nitrate/Nitrate/README.rst

 * Python: ``3.6``, ``3.7``, ``3.8``, ``3.9``.
 * Django: ``2.2``, ``3.0``, ``3.1``.

-What's more, Nitrate is tested with the following database versions:
+What's more, Nitrate is tested with the following database versions in the
+testenv:

 * MariaDB: ``10.4.14``.
 * MySQL: ``8.0.22``.